hbrust/microk8s-basic-workshop/coffeeshop/README.md

 ![hotdrinknamespacek8s](images/hotdrinknamespacek8s.png)
 Here are the detailed demo steps in cloud native infrastructure which offers the tier 1 and tier 2 seamless integration along with automation of proxy configuration using yaml files.

 ## Steps to do before starting deploying demo
 ### Requirements
 Finish Requirements and [Prerequisites](../prerequisites)

+### Kubernetes

-### make yourself comfortable with Kubernetes concepts and Kubernetes CLI
+Make yourself comfortable with Kubernetes concepts and Kubernetes CLI.

   #### Concepts
   You can find multiple introductions into Kubernetes concepts on the internet.